It’s just an hour north of Raleigh or Durham, making it the perfect spot for a day trip or weekend get-a-way.

-In my opinion, Mayo Lake is one of the best-kept secrets in North Carolina.
+I believe Mayo Lake is one of the best-kept secrets in North Carolina.
 We purchased a home on this lake when we discovered how peaceful and private it is.
 We’ve turned it into a successful vacation rental as well as a fun family retreat.

 Mayo Lake has a gorgeous shoreline because the trees are protected, which has left an abundant habitat for wildlife, including deer, fox, opossum, beaver, bobcat, black bear, and hundreds of species of birds.